EmilionR/pp5-api/TESTING.md

 | Report Detail | POST | Create a new report if valid | Pass |
 | Report Detail | PUT | Update the report if valid | Pass |
 | Report Detail | DELETE | Destroy the report if valid | Pass |

+### Admin panel
+The admin panel registers all instances of models that are relevant to admin operations.
+Namely, posts, comments, profiles, and reports.

+### Authorization and Security
+The API has a few layers of protection to ensure that only the intended client can use the API.
+I have tested the communication between the frontend and API to make sure everything is authorized correctly, and I have tried to access it incorrectly to verify that it rejects unverified connections.

+I have also used Postman to check request and response data to the API.